By Paul A. Goldberg, MPH,DC,DACBN,DCBCN

 An inactive American Population which lives to eat rather than eats to live, who consumes far more calories than they need on a daily basis and who literally stew themselves in corn syrup drenched products and other refined carbohydrates accompanied by gluttonous amounts of animal flesh (also produced by raising animals in factory farms on a corn based diet) will not be able to escape Diabetes.
 The degradation of our bodies by a lifestyle of overeating and underactivity is the perfect storm for creating the metabolic nightmare that is termed Diabetes often accompanied by Obesity.
 Add to this lifestyles that are emotionally stressful and lack direct connections to the earth and the progression of our population to a host of “degenerative diseases” that evolve from or contribute to diabetes e.g. heart disease, stroke, kidney disease, autoimmune diseases etc. is inevitable.

-The Illusion of Cure: Taking Control of Our Own Destiny
+Diabetes and The Illusion of Cure: Taking Control of Our Own Destiny

 When physicians, scientists and pharmaceutical reps with their white coats, prestigious degrees, and large institutional buildings tell us that we need to follow their recommendations for taking drugs along with “walking for the cure” to raise more money for “research” to “cure” diabetes we obediently fall in line.
 We seemingly cannot resist the idea that someone else will take our money and come up with a remedy that allows us to continue to live in ways contrary to the laws of nature and yet reap no ill rewards.
 This is an illusion.